Cardano price today: ADA price declines, alongside decrease in volume

-Cardano (ADA) price drops and trades at $0.6539 at the time of writing on Monday, correcting from $0.6792 and marking a 3.72% decline in the last 24 hours.
-The daily trade volume dropped by 16.27% to hit $526,221,837.
+Cardano (ADA) price drops and trades at $0.6669 at the time of writing on Wednesday, correcting from $0.6720 and marking a 0.75% decline in the last 24 hours.
+The daily trade volume dropped by 17.04% to hit $655,740,303.
 A decline in both price and volume signals an impending trend reversal in the token, likely a loss of interest from market participants amidst recent developments and macroeconomic factors.
-Cardano declined 9.88% in the last 7 days, and the total market capitalization currently hits $23,063,354,380.
-In the last 24 hours, Four, Zcash and Toncoin are the top gainers, Pi, Movement, Berachain are the top losers.
+Cardano declined 11.08% in the last 7 days, and the total market capitalization currently hits $23,521,840,872.
+In the last 24 hours, EOS, Cronos and Zcash are the top gainers, DeXe, Story, Four are the top losers.

 Cryptocurrency prices FAQs